fastify/fastify/docs/Serverless.md

 <h1 align="center">Serverless</h1>

-Run serverless applications and REST APIs using your existing fastify application.
+Run serverless applications and REST APIs using your existing Fastify application.

 ## AWS Lambda

-On top of AWS Lambda and Amazon API Gateway.
-The sample provided allows you to easily build serverless web applications/services and RESTful APIs using fastify.
+The sample provided allows you to easily build serverless web applications/services and RESTful APIs using Fastify on top of AWS Lambda and Amazon API Gateway.

-Having a normal fastify application like this:
+Having a normal Fastify application like this:

 ```js
 const fastify = require('fastify');